onnx/onnx-tensorrt/README.md

 ### Python Modules

 Python bindings for the ONNX-TensorRT parser are packaged in the shipped `.whl` files.
-Install them with

-    python3 -m pip install <tensorrt_install_dir>/python/tensorrt-8.x.x.x-cp<python_ver>-none-linux_x86_64.whl

-TensorRT 8.6 supports ONNX release 1.16.0.
+TensorRT 10.0 supports ONNX release 1.16.0.
 Install it with:

     python3 -m pip install onnx==1.16.0